It is the loss of the ability to recognize objects, faces, voices, or places.

 Types and symptoms of agnosia

-Visual agnosia occurs when there is brain damage along the pathways that connect the occipital lobe of the brain to the parietal and temporal lobes.
+Visual agnosia occurs when there is brain damage along the pathways that connect the brain’s occipital lobe to the parietal and temporal lobes.
 The occipital lobe gathers incoming visual information.
 The parietal and temporal lobes allow you to understand the meaning of this information.

 Apperceptive visual agnosia